 The Story Behind ANGKASA

-When was the last time you looked up to the stars?
+When was the last time you looked up at the stars?

 It’s one of my favorite things to do when I’m in the villages.
-Especially in Kalimantan and Flores – where clear nights allow you to see what feels like the entire universe.
+Especially in Kalimantan and Flores—where the night sky stretches endlessly, revealing what feels like the entire universe.

-For millennia, it’s what our ancestors have done: Looking up to the night sky in wonder.
-Wanting to understand their place in all this.
-Searching for direction and belonging.
+For millennia, our ancestors have done the same.
+Looking up in wonder, searching for meaning.
+Trying to understand their place in all of this.
+Seeking direction, longing for belonging.

 Sounds a bit spacey?